Product Analysis & Development

 Acidified Foods: This category includes foods such as pickles, salsa, relish, and barbecue sauces that have the following characteristics:

 - pH adjusted through processing to become less than 4.6;

 - aw greater than 0.85.

-Identification of Critical Food Components for Quality & Safety: What food components (such as color, texture, flavor, aroma and moisture) are critical for maintaining the quality of this product?
+Identification of Critical Food Components for Quality & Safety: What food attributes (such as color, texture, flavor, aroma, and moisture) are critical for maintaining the quality of this product?